Where do you stand today? Where do you see yourself in five years? In ten? In twenty?

 The idea is straightforward: work for 25 minutes on a timer and then take a five-minute break.
 Repeat the process thrice.
 This completes one Pomodoro cycle.
 Take a fifteen to thirty minutes long break after it.
 You will find that in approximately one and a half hours of being laser-sharp focused, you get more things done than you previously did in one whole day.

 You can use WeekPlan to employ the Pomodoro technique - the app comes integrated with the tool.
 Open your daily task list and start going through them one by one.
-Set the timer and obliterate distractions and procrastination.
+Set the timer and obliterate distractions and overcome procrastination.

 Use these short bursts of high productivity to get things done.
 Twenty-five minutes of high focus not only optimize your efficiency but also motivate you to chase your goals persistently.
 You’re on a time limit, and you want to win!
 It’s a powerful method to keep going.